 Lilia Marin-Alvarez, Director of Human Resources

 Lilia Marin-Alvarez has served as the Director of Human Resources for T.H.E.
-Clinic since March 2010, and has been affiliated with the healthcare industry since 1998 when she joined Hemacare, Inc. She has worked in an array of industries, including marketing, publishing, advertising, and healthcare.
+Health and Wellness Centers since March 2010, and has been affiliated with the healthcare industry since 1998 when she joined Hemacare, Inc. She has worked in an array of industries, including marketing, publishing, advertising, and healthcare.

 Prior to joining the executive team at T.H.E.
-Clinic, Ms. Marin-Alvarez served as the human resources manager for the media acquisition firm Web MediaBrands, which accomplished more than 12 acquisitions over the span of three years.
+Health and Wellness Centers, Ms. Marin-Alvarez served as the human resources manager for the media acquisition firm Web MediaBrands, which accomplished more than 12 acquisitions over the span of three years.
 Ms. Marin-Alvarez's holds a Bachelor's degree in Sociology/Human Resources Management, and an M.A. in Organizational Management.

 Jorge Abascal, Chief Information Officer

 Jorge Abascal has extensive experience in Microsoft Domain/Network design, restructure, upgrade, and troubleshooting, acquired over ten years of Information Management Systems support, seven of those as a Senior Systems Administrator.
 A graduate of Mt.
 Sierra College with a Microsoft Certified Professional on Windows 2000, Windows 2000 Advanced Server, Design Active Directory Services and A+ certifications, as well as formal training on Windows 2000/2003 MCSE official Curriculum, Cisco Official Networking Academy.

 Mr. Abascal has been working at T.H.E.
 Health and Wellness Centers since June 2008.
 He manages all the administrative network operations and oversees its development.
 In this capacity he engages in strategic planning for the implementation of new technologies and highly dependable networks.